omiranda/polyneuro_risk_score/docs/basic_example.md

     - [Group_Color_Table_reference](./example1/Group_Color_Table.csv)

 ## BWAS: Estimating beta-weights
 The first part of the analysis is to calculate the \\( \beta\\)-weights.
 This section describes how to do it using Matlab and also using the container.
+See [Detailed specs.](./detailed_description.md) for details about input arguments.

 ### Runing the code using Matlab
 Once you have opened Matlab and added to your session the path to the repo, define the input arguments: